buglavecz/nuxt-ssr-api-logger/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-The Nuxt SSR API logger is a small module that helps you see when your Nuxt application sends any API request via SSR, including calls made with Nuxt 3 data fetching functions like `useFetch`, `$fetch` and `fetch`.
+The Nuxt SSR API logger is a small module that helps you see when your Nuxt application sends any API request via SSR, including calls made with Nuxt 3 and Nuxt 4 data fetching functions like `useFetch`, `$fetch` and `fetch`.

 ![](./assets/screenshot-1.png)